 “There are so many teachers that need to fill their time with making money,” she says.
 “We want to help yoga teachers and trainers who aren’t necessarily [just] supported by the studio model.”

-Provita is also bringing yoga to non-studio settings, like hotels and corporate offices.
-It recently launched a partnership with the Dream Downtown, for example, to host Sunday morning yoga and meditation classes.
-And soon, Tafeen Karuna hopes to expand the service to Los Angeles and Miami, both cities where it’s much easier to get to a class—but why go out if you don’t have to? —Lisa Elaine Held
+Provita is also bringing yoga to non-studio settings, like hotels and corporate offices, having partnered with the Dream Hotel in the past, hosting Sunday morning yoga and meditation classes.
+And the service has now expanded to Los Angeles, where it’s much easier to get to a class—but why go out if you don’t have to?